-Obviously this isn’t aesthetically pleasing, but what about the emotional ramifications?
+Tooth loss in general isn’t necessarily a serious issue, depending on the reason for tooth loss.
+But obviously this isn’t aesthetically pleasing, so what about the emotional ramifications?
 Numerous studies have shown that people with tooth loss are viewed in a more negative light than those with perfect smiles.

-People with tooth loss are all too aware of this reality, and it can have a terrible impact on their mental health.
+Those with missing teeth are all too aware of this reality, and it can have a terrible impact on their mental health.

 Emotional Issues Caused By Tooth Loss

 Many issues can arise from something as serious as tooth loss: depression, poor self-esteem, and speech problems.
 These problems can lead to a person isolating themselves and being unwilling to socialize.

 When teeth loss or tooth loss is quite apparent (perhaps there’s a missing front tooth) the depression and social anxiety can increase.